Integrating WebRTC Phone into Web Pages Using CommPeak

 Adding Required HTML Elements

 To start using the JsSIP library on your website, insert the following snippet into your HTML page.
-This will load JsSIP directly from a CDN and add additional HTML elements to the page required for operating the WebRTC Softphone, so you're ready to go without any extra setup.
+This will load JsSIP directly from a CDN and add the necessary HTML elements for operating the WebRTC Softphone, so you're ready to go without any additional setup.

 <!-- Add JsSIP script from CDN -->